G1OJS/SARK100-Firmware/pages/tmp.md

   We can calculate the expected magnitude of these voltages as follows.

-  $V_a$ and $V_z$ are voltages across the two impedances of a simple potential divider, albeit with one of the impedances potentially complex.
+  The voltages $V_a$ and $V_z$ are voltages across the two impedances of a simple potential divider, albeit with one of the impedances potentially complex.
   If, for example, $2V_f$ is 1.0, the magnitude of the current flowing through the load and upper resistor will be  $\frac{1}{|Z_l+50|}$ </span>